muzammilthottathil/Ubuntu_imp_app_cmd/README.md

 ## Some important Shell commands

- ### Installing Application after downloading zip, which contain 'install.sh' file
+ ### Installing Application which contain 'install.sh' file in its downloaded zip

 Firstly Grant all Permissions,